 Disclaimer: This site contains affiliate links.
 As an amazon associate, I earn from qualifying purchases.

 What is a fast oxidizer?

 A fast oxidizer or someone with a fast metabolism will rapidly convert food into energy.
 Fast oxidizers need to eat heavier proteins and fats that burn slowly to balance out their fast metabolisms and keep blood sugar levels stable.

-While lots of people want to have a fast metabolism, keep in mind that a fast oxidizer will also burn through the micro-nutrients needed to make energy in the body as well.
+While many people want to have a fast metabolism, keep in mind that a fast oxidizer will also burn through the micro-nutrients needed to make energy in the body.

-B vitamins and magnesium can become depleted in a fast oxidizer if junk food is consumed.
-B vitamins and magnesium are micronutrients needed to convert food into usable energy.
+B vitamins and magnesium can deplete in a fast oxidizer if junk food is consumed.
+These nutrients are needed to convert food into usable energy.

-The fast oxidizer still needs to consider the nutrient density of food to ensure adequate intake of B vitamins and magnesium for energy.
+The fast oxidizer still needs to consider the nutrient density of food to ensure an adequate intake of B vitamins and adequate magnesium levels for energy production.

 What is a slow oxidizer?

 A slow oxidizer converts food into energy at a slower rate.
+As s result they are more likely to struggle with weight gain and chronic fatigue due to inefficient energy production.
 Healthy carbohydrates such as fruits, vegetables, and whole grains are best for a slow oxidizer.

-You can think of the metabolic rate on a sliding scale from zero to one hundred.
-You can be anywhere on that scale with the middle indicating balanced and mixed oxidation or metabolic rate.
+You can think of the metabolic rate from zero to one hundred on a sliding scale.
+You can be anywhere on that scale, with the middle indicating balanced and mixed oxidation or metabolic rate.